Note: This article was updated on Feb. 1, 2019

 What if I didn’t receive my 1099-G in the mail?

 1099-Gs are currently being mailed.
 If you do not receive your statement in the mail, the address you have on file may be incorrect.
 It is your responsibility to make sure the Idaho Department of Labor has the most up-to-date and accurate address.
-Your 1099-G includes your entire Social Security number.
-Failing to update your address could put your identity at risk.
+If your address has changed, log in to labor.idaho.gov/claimantportal and update it, even if you are no longer filing.

 Can I access my 1099-G information online?

 Yes.
 1099-G information is now available online at labor.idaho.gov/claimantportal.
-It can be found in the “Manage Claims” section of the Claimant Portal.
-Select the “1099-G Reporting” option on the right-hand side of the screen.
+You can download your 2018 payment information from labor.idaho.gov/claimantportal and select “Manage Claims” in the in the dark blue ribbon on the left side of the screen.
+Then select 1099-G reporting.

 Can I change my tax withholding on my unemployment insurance payments?